MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/thermal/getMitigationLevels (GET/websocket)**

-Open a websocket (or do a single query) providing a list of objects containing
+Open a websocket (or do a single HTTP GET query), returning a list of objects containing the following:

 * IsSuppressed - Identifying if a given peripheral has mitigations suppressed
 * Level - Latest thermal mitigation level for this peripheral